telerik/teststudio-docs/docs/features/test-runners/artoftest-runner.md

 ---
-title: Test Studio CLI Runner
+title: ArtOfTest.Runner.exe - the Test Studio CLI Runner
 page_title: Test Studio CLI Runner "ArtOfTest.Runner.exe"
 description: "Test Studio Command line runner client is called ArtOfTest.Runner.exe.
 Test Studio execution engine in the command prompt"
 position: 1
 ---
-# Test Studio CLI Runner `ArtOfTest.Runner.exe`
+# Test Studio CLI Runner ArtOfTest.Runner.exe

-The CLI runner `ArtOfTest.Runner.exe` is deployed with any of the Test Studio editions in the Test Studio installation directory.
-The default install folder where you can find the runner is `C:\Program Files (x86)\Progress\Test Studio\Bin`.
+The CLI runner __ArtOfTest.Runner.exe__ is deployed with any of the Test Studio editions in the Test Studio installation directory.
+The default install folder where you can find the runner is __C:\Program Files (x86)\Progress\Test Studio\Bin__.

 This article guides you trough the options of the Test Studio CLI Runner for building commands to execute tests.